OpenNebula/marketplace-docs/source/service/oneke.rst

 .. warning::

-    Please plan ahead and avoid scaling down **master** and **storage** roles as it may break ETCD's quorum or cause dataloss.
+    Please plan ahead and avoid scaling down **master** and **storage** roles as it may break ETCD's quorum or cause data loss.
-    There is no obvious restriction for the **worker** role though, it can be safely rescaled at will.
+    There is no obvious restriction for the **worker** role, however.
+It can be safely rescaled at will.

 Anti-affinity
 ^^^^^^^^^^^^^

-VMs related to the same role should be scheduled on different physical hosts in a HA setup to guarantee HA in case of an host failure.
+VMs related to the same role should be scheduled on different physical hosts in an HA setup to guarantee HA in case of a host failure.
 OpenNebula provides ``VM Group`` resources to achieve proper Host/VM
 `affinity/anti-affinity <https://docs.opennebula.io/6.4/management_and_operations/capacity_planning/affinity.html#virtual-machine-affinity>`_.

-In the following, we provide an example how to create  ``VM Group`` resources and how to modify OneKE OneFlow Service Template to include VM groups.
+In the following section, we provide an example of how to create  ``VM Group`` resources and how to modify OneKE's OneFlow Service Template to include VM groups.

-Let's assume that ``epsilon`` and ``omicron`` are hosts we want to use to deploy OneKE; a VM Group may be created like in the following:
+Let's assume that ``epsilon`` and ``omicron`` are hosts we want to use to deploy OneKE; a VM Group may be created in the following way:

 .. prompt:: bash $ auto